South Carolina Alcohol Beverage License Attorneys

 - testimony or other evidence provided by a protestant that the area surrounding the proposed location is already saturated or that the location is not otherwise suitable.

-- Selling beer or wine during restricted hours/after hours
+- Selling beer or wine during restricted hours/after hours.

-- Selling beer or wine to an underage individual/sale of beer or wine to minors
+- Selling beer or wine to an underage individual/sale of beer or wine to minors.

-- Writing a bad check to the South Carolina Department of Revenue
+- Writing a bad check to the South Carolina Department of Revenue.

 - Selling beer or wine in a private club to someone who is neither a member nor a bona fide guest of a member.

-- Selling beer or wine on Sunday without a Sunday sales license
+- Selling beer or wine on Sunday without a Sunday sales license.

-If obtaining a South Carolina beer and wine license is important to you, our Columbia, South Carolina alcohol and beverage license attorneys offer a free consultation to discuss your legal rights.
+If obtaining a South Carolina beer and wine license is important to you, our Columbia, South Carolina ABL License Defense Lawyers offer a free consultation to discuss your legal rights.
 When your livelihood is at stake, let our professional license defense attorneys us give you the advice you through the process.

-Retail Licensing in South Carolina
+Retail Liquor Licensing in South Carolina

-Restaurants, for example, can have both a retail and a wholesale license.
+Restaurants, for example, can have both a retail and a wholesale liquor license.
 Hotels often have bars and restaurants, so they have multiple business and retail licenses to ensure the legality of each operation.
-Even if you agreed to open a retail business similar to the business you already operate, you must apply for a new retail license; you may not use one license for two stores.
+Even if you agreed to open a retail business similar to the business you already operate, you must apply for a new retail alcohol license; you may not use one license for two stores.

-Different types of retail licenses allow you, as the business owner, to sell food or alcohol.
-Regardless of whether you want to operate as a convenience store, grocery store, beer and wine shop, or even as a restaurant, beer and wine permits are heavily regulated in South Carolina.
+Different types of retail licenses allow you, as a hospitality business owner, to sell food or alcohol.
+Regardless of whether you want to operate as a convenience store, grocery store, beer and wine shop, or even as a restaurant, beer, and wine permits are heavily regulated in South Carolina.
 What you may assume to be a simple automated process to obtain a South Carolina license to sell alcoholic and wine is complicated by forms, complex regulations, and administrative law court rulings.
 Numerous South Carolina alcohol and beverage license applications have been initially denied.
 With regard to those who have obtained a South Carolina beer and wine beverage license, many have had their South Carolina beer and wine licenses suspended or even revoked.

 Call Today for a Free Consultation with our ABL License Defense Lawyers